fontforge/fontforge/doc/sphinx/ui/menus/elementmenu.rst

    specify two layers within the current font and then checks that they are similar.
 In the outline view a message box pops up to say if the layers are the same or different.
-In the Font View, the view will scroll to the first glyph whch differs, all differing glyphs will be selected and a message box pops up.
+In the Font View, the view will scroll to the first glyph which differs, all differing glyphs will be selected and a message box pops up.